Charlotte Alimony & Support LAWYER

 At Warren Family Law, we want to make sure you have a clear understanding of your rights regarding spousal support.
 Whether you are the supporting spouse making the payments or the dependent spouse receiving the payments, we want to be certain you have realistic goals and the guidance to obtain them.

-Who Is Responsible for Paying Alimony?
+Who is Responsible For Paying Alimony?

 Spousal support is not a given just because you and your spouse are going through a divorce.
 The main factor in determining whether a spouse will receive alimony is typically financial need.